When I was five years old, I wanted to grow up to become a video game designer.

 - Do you feel as though the decision you made was the best one?

-With the intent to educate, entertain and empower!
+With the intent to inform, indulge and inspire!